BRIEF SUMMARY AND INTRODUCTION: Until just a few

 ABOUT LIMITED LIABILITY COMPANIES AND LIMITED LIABILITY PARTNERSHIPS

-By: Michael D. Jenkins, Esq., J.D., CPA.
-Mr. Jenkins is a
+By: Michael D. Jenkins, Esq., J.D., CPA (Retired).
+Mr. Jenkins is a graduate

-with the firm of Cooley, Godward, et al, in San Francisco, as a CPA and
+law firm of Cooley, Godward, et al, in San Francisco (now the Cooley, LLP law firm

-he has been the author and principal editor of the million-selling
+From 1980 to 1999, he was the author and principal editor of the 1.2 million-selling

-state-specific book series, "Starting and Operating a Business
+state-specific book series, "Starting and Operating a Business in.... (state)," which

-in.... (state)" (revised and re-published in 2000 as a single
+CPA firm of Ernst & Young.
+(He revised and re-published the series in 2000 as a single

-out-of-date -- However, new, updated versions of these books for each state
+However, updated 2018, 2019, 2020, or 2021 versions of these books for most states

 LIMITED LIABILITY COMPANIES -- A RELATIVELY NEW TYPE OF LEGAL ENTITY: